Azure/Azure-Sentinel/Solutions/Armis/Data Connectors/ArmisAlerts/README.md

-# ArmisAlerts Integration for Azure Sentinel
+# ArmisAlerts Integration for Microsoft Sentinel

 ## Introduction

-This folder contains the Azure function time trigger code for ArmisAlerts-Azure Sentinel connector.
-The connector will run periodically and ingest the ArmisAlerts data into the Azure Sentinel logs custom table `Armis_Alerts_CL`.
+This folder contains the Azure function time trigger code for ArmisAlerts-Microsoft Sentinel connector.
+The connector will run periodically and ingest the ArmisAlerts data into the Microsoft Sentinel logs custom table `Armis_Alerts_CL`.
 ## Folders

 1. `ArmisAlerts/` - This contains the package, requirements, ARM JSON file, connector page template JSON, and other dependencies.